marzx0/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+The project provide statistical summaries about three cities from Bikeshare data in the US

 ### Files used
 Include the files used